Dog Won’t Eat Dry Food Anymore? Here’s What It Means

 1. Dissatisfaction With the Food

-If your pup is only suffering from partial anorexia, dissatisfaction with their food is the most likely cause.
+If your pup is only suffering from a reduced appetite or clearly discriminating between foods, dissatisfaction with their food is the most likely cause.

 2. New Recipe